-If a student needs to defer their studies before arriving in Adelaide they must contact the International Unit to have their application re-assessed, and for the Letter of Offer to be re-issued.
-There is no guarantee that a place can be held, particularly courses which have competitive entry.
+New students: If a student needs to defer their start date before arriving in Adelaide, they must contact the International Unit to have their application re-assessed and Letter of Offer re-issued.
+There is no guarantee that a place can be held, particularly in courses with competitive entry.
 Students can request a maximum of 2 deferrals, no further requests will be accepted.

-- where your education provider cannot offer you a pre-requisite unit
+- where TAFE SA cannot offer a student a pre-requisite unit;

 - inability to begin studying on the course commencement date due to a delay in receiving a student visa.

-All suspension applications must be made to TAFE South Australia International, which will assess the request on its own individual merits.
-TAFE South Australia must inform the student of the suspension request outcome in writing.
-A student may seek to appeal the decision where a suspension has not been granted and must do so in accordance to the appeals procedure outlined in the TAFE SA Student Complaint Resolution Policy (pdf).
+TAFE SA will inform the student of the deferral request outcome in writing, via email.
+A student may seek to appeal the decision where the deferral has not been granted and must do so in accordance to the appeals procedure outlined in the Customer Resolution and Feedback Policy.

-- if they are absent from their course without approval for more than 2 (two) consecutive weeks in a semester,
+- Where the student is absent from their course without approval for more than two consecutive weeks in a semester;

 - Where a student has a rejected application for deferral of studies but ceases to continue participation;